scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ### Recommendations

 * You should create 3 nodes in each node group for high availability in production.
-* You should configure `Autoscale` for the node pools If you want to scale the nodes.
+* You should configure `Autoscale` for the node pools if you want to scale the nodes.

 ### Steps